Idn7x/Brute-force-algorithm--Parallel-programming--using-openMP-API/README.md

 length of 5 that means try all the possible combinations existed in the length of five characters.
 69^5 = 1564031349 combinations

+ <h2 align="center"> - Second method using recursive algorithm:</h2>

+  1-Sequential code:

+So, our second code includes a recursive function and it has as parameters:

+ * an array of characters.
+ * a string which is a combination of characters from the array.
+ * n : length of the array.
+ * k : length of the string.

+the function will add or remove characters until k is reached. the base case is when k has been reached, if not then iterate through the array, after that create new string with next character and call crack again until string has reached its length.

+  2-Parallel code :

+To parallelize the code, we had three possible methods:

+ * Parallelize only inside of the functions.
+ * Parallelize only inside of the main.
+ * Parallelize inside of the main and functions.

+We parallelized the code using the three methods but After a multiple tries and tests of execution we confirm that the best method to parallelize our code is the second one ( Parallelize only inside of the main ).

+How we parallelize the code:

+We parallelize the code using the parallel for.
+We started from the same principle.
+We try to give each thread to cover the cracking of the password with specified length as before in the first parallel program but this time not with functions but with iterations, in each iteration of the for loop will try all the possible combinations for a specified length of the password depends on the value of the integer I that will starts from 2 to 6 ( password with 2 characters to 6 characters.

+<h2 align="center">Code Source</h2>

+    if you need the code source of both sequentiel or parallel program of the two methods.
+Be free to contact me: naciri.works@gmail.com